becoming sanktuaree

 Aimee Wilson

-AIMÉE WILSON (they/ them) serves as founder and executive director of únashay.
-Music is their primary language.
-They have served under many roles, as singer, writer, social worker, waitress, cleaner, new systems architect, and group facilitator.
-After the sudden deaths of their mother and, 1 year later, dearest friend to addiction, and decades of work within a system that doesn’t take care of the grieving⎯ Aimée was moved to live into únashay.
-They don't perceive únashay (or sanctuary) as something solely to build', but rather a presence and attention to inhabit.
+After the sudden deaths of their mother and (1 year later) dearest friend to addiction, and decades of work within a system that doesn’t listen to the grieving⎯ Aimée was moved to build únashay.
+They don't perceive únashay (or sanctuary) as something solely to build', but, more truly- an attention and presence to live into.
 They dwell in New Mexico with wolf-hybrid and human kin, tending the sanctuary and writing music.
+Find their music here, and IG @flaimss.

 Mountain top: $65 USD